vigneshgarrapally/lambda-audio-text-processing/README.md

 1. Clone the repository to your local machine.
 2. Duplicate the .env.example file and rename it to .env.
 3. In the .env file, add your API keys for the third-party APIs that you will be using.
-4. Run the scrips to create the Lambda functions.
+4. Run the scrips to create respective Lambda functions.

 ## TODO